 Listening is a skill that is often overlooked and definitely undervalued.

-Have you ever been in a conversation with another person whom you know is not really listening to what you are saying?
+Have you ever been in a conversation with someone you know is not really listening to what you are saying?
 Think for a moment about how you know they are not listening to you.
 It could be their body language or the blank look in their eyes.
-Perhaps their eyes are scanning the room or they might even be starting to answer you before you have finished your sentence.
-The point is you know when you are not being listened to and it can be frustrating and irritating!
+Perhaps their eyes are scanning the room, or they might even be starting to answer you before you have finished your sentence.
+The point is, you know when you are not being listened to, and it can be frustrating and irritating!

 - Use your whole body to “hear”.
-That includes your face, your eyes, and the position of your body.
+That includes your face, your eyes, and your body position.

 - Listen patiently.
 People think faster than they speak.
-Give them the time they need to express their thoughts.
+Could you give them the time they need to express their thoughts?

 - Hear them out before you start judging their words or speaking yourself.